Professor Margaret Abernethy

 Accounting

-+61 3 834 47655m.abernethy@unimelb.edu.au
+Phone number +61 3 834 47655Email m.abernethy@unimelb.edu.au

-Find an Expert Personal Website
+Find an Expert Find an Expert Website Personal Website

 Professor Margaret Abernethy holds the Sir Douglas Copland Chair of Commerce, Chair of Managerial Accounting; and is Director of the Melbourne Centre for Corporate Governance and Regulation (MCCGR).
 A leading researcher in cost accounting, budgeting, performance management and corporate governance, Professor Abernethy has received in excess of $3 million in competitive research grants, provided expert advice to both the public and private sector, as well as serving on a number of boards.
 Prior to returning to the Department of Accounting in mid-2012, Professor Abernethy served as Dean of the Faculty of Business and Economics for over eight years, during which she was instrumental in the implementation of the Melbourne Model, designed and commissioned a new $128m building; and built the reputation and standing of the Faculty as the leading business and economics school in the region.
 She was awarded the Telstra Business Woman of the Year (Government and Community) in 2008 for her outstanding contribution to higher education, and was inducted to the Australian Accounting Hall of Fame in 2018.
 Professor Abernethy is a Fellow of the Academy of Social Science